Freifunk-Spalter/wg-installer/README.md

 ## [WIP] Wireguard Installer

 This tool can be used to automatically create wireguard tunnels.
-Using rpcd a new wieguard interface is created on the server where the client can connect to.
+Using rpcd a new wireguard interface is created on the server where the client can connect to.

 ## Installation